kevinding0218/InterviewDocuments/Q and A/System Design/Design Web Crawler.md

 		- Regular Expression "<h3> <a>[*?]</a></h3>" for matching html content only for header or anchor link
 		- Outputs: a list of news titles

-### A simplistic web crawler
+### A simplistic Web Crawler
 - How will it work
 	- Input: url seeds
 	- Output: list of urls

+### A single-threaded Web Crawler

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjUzMzAxLDE0MDM1NTg3MjUsLTE2ODY0OD
-IxNSwtMTU2NTg2NjgxOF19
+eyJoaXN0b3J5IjpbMTA3MzU4MjEwMyw2NTMzMDEsMTQwMzU1OD
+cyNSwtMTY4NjQ4MjE1LC0xNTY1ODY2ODE4XX0=
 -->